ianfoo/ship30for30/day-06-kitchen-therapy.md

 Me?
 I spend way too much time lolligagging in the kitchen.
 I'm not a fancy cook, and definitely not a fast one, but it doesn't matter.
 Time in the kitchen is quiet therapy.
-When you work at lot with a computer, in a made up world, making something with your hands is especially rewarding.
+When you work a lot with a computer, in a made up world, making something with your hands is especially rewarding.
 The virtual world is limitless, but lacks tactile satisfaction.
 There's catharsis in gathering ingredients; working them with the knife; sautéeing vegetables.
 Can you smell